What To Do With Your Unwanted Clothes (So They Don’t Trash Landfills)

 Where else can I donate my unwanted clothes?

 There are endless options for a clothing item’s next phase of life after it’s no longer wanted in your closet.
-Perhaps you could upcycle it into something new or mend any imperfections, or participate in a clothes swap with your friends, or a digital swap with strangers through platforms like Circolare Club.
-You could also try to make a buck or two on reselling sites like Depop, eBay, Facebook Marketplace and Gumtree — or via consignment stores like Goodbyes and SWOP.
+Perhaps you could upcycle it into something new or mend any imperfections, or participate in a clothes swap with your friends.
+You could also try to make a penny or two on reselling sites like Depop, eBay, Facebook Marketplace and Gumtree.

 You might want to donate your goods directly to those in need, by calling your local shelters — search ‘crisis accommodation or ‘social housing’ — and asking whether your items are needed.

-Through a meticulous sorting process that separates the donated goods into over 40 categories, waste and low-quality products are removed in order to ensure that clothing is fit for wear when distributed to those in need.
-Through biofuel technology, all waste (including plastic bags) that is collected is recycled.

-SCRgroup’s National Executive Alexis Todorovski knows that this isn’t the end solution, telling Refinery29 Australia that reuse and upcycling are key focuses in its business model too.
-“We are continually researching technology that can replace this that is better for the environment.
-We have a new innovation that has just come out where clothes that are unfit for wear are being upcycled and converted into bags, which are being sold through Australian charities,” she says.

-What do you do with clothes that aren’t good enough quality for op shops?
+What do you do with clothes that aren’t good enough quality for charity shops?

 Other clothes that have seen better days can be downgraded to loungewear and pyjamas.
 Of course, these solutions do have expiry dates and clothes will eventually end up in landfills (but some can be composted!).